JoseCorCab/cohortAnalyzer_wf/README.md

 # cohortAnalyzer_wf

 This repository includes a workflow that automate the PETS script *coPatReorter.rb* https://github.com/ElenaRojano/pets, that can analyse and clean patient cohorts phenotyped using HPO terms.
 This workflow also clusterizes patients on each cohort by phenotype.
+Analysis and clustering of cohorts included in the paper are stored in **results_paper** folder

 ## *Installation and dependencies:*
 N.B.
 The user must have Ruby and R installed.